Health Career Opportunity Program Internships

 Students observe and follow the surgical team during many surgical and nonsurgical procedures.

 Students shadow a social worker during meetings with inpatients and outpatients, and learn how to assess clients and write summaries and comments about the patients they meet.
 Students can also practice counseling and evaluation with staff members who role-play as patients.

 Speech–Language Pathology and Swallowing

-Students observe speech therapy sessions and help to perform evaluative procedures such as modified barium swallows through a daily in-service training.
+Students observe speech therapy sessions and help perform evaluative procedures such as modified barium swallows, fiberoptic evaluation of swallowing, and comprehensive rehabilitation standards through a daily in-service training.
 Students may have the opportunity to observe pediatric and adult cases.

 Students observe vocational counselors as they assist patients who have injuries or disabilities and who plan to pursue academic goals or enter or return to the workforce.
 Students help organize patient charts, score exams, and add job opportunities to the database.